farmera/sare_grant/study_methods.md

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data could be correlated with variable nitrogen (N) rates applied to sugarcane.
 At the end of the first season we analyzed the data and came to the conclusion that the methods proposed would not work.
+Around the time that we were realizing this, another third method became available.

+#### Our First Spectral Index

 NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials in other plant species.
+But what is a multispectral vegetation index?
+An example may help to clarify.

 The mathematical expression used to create an NDVI index is as follows: